gardrek/bollox/README.md

 There is no static analysis pass, so some things that would have been compile-time errors are now runtime errors.
 For instance, a class still cannot inherit from itself, simply because the variable is not yet defined in the environment in which the superclass is first looked up.

 ## Minor differences ##

 Some things that are errors in Lox are allowed by `bollox`, such as `return` from outside any function, or redefining a variable that is the parameter of the current function.
 These two are intentional changes.
 I plan to add an include system where returning from the main file gives the return value of the `include` call.
 And it just didn't make sense to me that redefining a variable is *sometimes* an error.

 Many error messages are quite different.
 Errors are not currently in the best shape.

+# Included Library Functions #

+`clock()` - returns the number of seconds since unix epoch

+`read()` - reads a single line from stdin, trims the whitespace (including newlines) from the start and end, and returns it

+`to_string(value)` - returns a string representing whatever value is passed in

+`to_number(value)` - if the value is a number, returns it. if the value is a string which it can parse as a float, it returns the parsed number. otherwise, returns `nil`